ghent360/PrntrBoard/README.md

 ------
 I use the daily build of KiCad (soon to be released V5) - let me know if you have trouble opening the files.

-The current desing is using 4 layer board, 6/6 mil track width/clearance, 12 mil min via hole size and 20 mil via diameter.
+The current PCB desing is using 4 layer board, 6/6 mil track width/clearance, 12 mil min via hole size and 20 mil via diameter.

 There are two active branches:
   + tmc2130 - the board design for TMC2130 drivers
-  + tmc2550 - the board design for TMC2660 drivers
+  + tmc2660 - the board design for TMC2660 drivers

 Both PCB designs use the QFP version of the driver ICs, because they can handle a bit more power.